 Personal Responsibility for Guides and Sitters in Training

-Medicinal Mindfulness is a Psychedelic Harm Reduction & Education Program, and a training program for individuals interested in becoming psychedelic sitters, guides, and transpersonal facilitators.
+Medicinal Mindfulness is a Psychedelic Harm Reduction & Education Program, and a training program for individuals interested in becoming psychedelic sitters, therapists, guides, and group psychedelic facilitators.
 This is a developing profession and there are currently no uniform legal, ethical or professional practice standards in our society.
-While Medicinal Mindfulness only works with cannabis sativa and breathwork practices, some individuals take our trainings and integrate what they learn into already established psychedelic practices.
+While Medicinal Mindfulness only works with cannabis sativa and breathwork practices, some individuals take our trainings and integrate what they learn into already established psychedelic therapy practices with other substances.
 Medicinal Mindfulness students receive “Certificates of Completion” to denote that they have completed a particular training.
 These certificates in no way denote skill level or expertise.
 Medicinal Mindfulness is currently developing a certification program for sitters, guides and transpersonal facilitators with much more stringent training, supervision and professional accountability requirements.